 Guidance for employers, union representatives and staff on intersex issues in the workplace.

-Intersex Human Rights Australia (IHRA) can provide a range of services to individuals, organisations, institutions and community groups around Australia.
+Intersex Human Rights Australia (IHRA) can provide a range of services to individuals, organisations, institutions and community groups.
+Together with Intersex Peer Support Australia we deliver Yellow Tick training around Australia.

 Between 29 November and 1 December 2013, the Third International Intersex Forum, supported by ILGA and ILGA-Europe, took place in Valletta, Malta.
 The event brought together 34 activists representing 30 intersex organisations from all continents, and produced a common declaration.